Tinkerforge/doc/en/source/Kits/Blinkenlights/Construction.rst

    :align: center
    :target: ../../_images/Kits/kit_blinkenlights_build_step1_1200.jpg

+The back and front of the perforated board are different, check the layout of the small mounting holes.
 The following drawing shows the back of the perforated board.
 The pixels will be plugged in from this side, such that the heads of the LEDs are on the front.
-Notice the positions of the small mounting holes and the starting position for the first LED.
+Notice the starting position for the first LED.
 After inserting the first pixel continue in the alternating pattern as show by the red line.